apmlabs/ace-box/docs/custom-use-case.md

 ## Part C: Closing Up
 [This](https://github.com/dynatrace-ace/ace-box-ext-template/blob/basic_demo/roles/my-use-case/tasks/main.yml) is how your `main.yml` should look like at the end of `Part B`.

 12. Once you're happy with your changes, commit and push changes to the remote repository.
-Now you could safely destroy the ACE-Box and recreate it and all the resources defined within the configuration files will get created automatically.
+Now you could safely destroy the ACE-Box following the instructions contained in the [installation guide](/Readme.md#get-started). <br>Whenever you'll recreate it, all the resources and modules defined within the configuration files will get created automatically.

 <br>